Your Complete Guide to Gantt Chart Milestones

 These milestones help project managers and team members track progress, communicate key achievements, and ensure that the project stays on schedule.
 They serve as important reference points for evaluating project performance and making necessary adjustments to keep the project moving forward effectively.

-The difficulty is not every program with Gantt chart features can handle milestones.
+The difficulty is not every app with Gantt chart functionality can handle milestones, or allows you to add milestones to Gantt charts easily.

 For example, Jira offers the ability to make Gantt charts with their two built-in roadmap features, Jira Timeline and Advanced Roadmaps.
 However, both of these options don’t allow you to add milestones (despite Jira users requesting this feature for years).